kmjax/link-parser/README.md

 #### DESCRIPTION

-This is a web page form that takes a URL entry and then parses it into the base link and separate query parameters.
+This is a web page form that takes an entered URL and then parses it into the base link and separate query parameters.

 #### STATUS

-1% Complete.
-The project has been initiated along with this README document.
+25% Complete.
+The web page's user interface with all controls has been created.
+Most of the required CSS is finished too.

 #### Previous Status Updates:

-None yet.
+- Core CSS, HTML, and JS framework completed
+- Project initiated with a README file

 #### SOURCE